 Bright and talented, Harper started writing poetry in her youth.
 She kept on writing while working for a Quaker family after finishing school.
 In 1845, Harper published her first collection of poetry, titled Forest Leaves.
 She moved to Ohio five years later to teach domestic skills, such as sewing, at Union Seminary.
 The school was run by leading abolitionist John Brown.
-Harper became dedicated to the abolitionist cause a few years later after her home state of Maryland passed a fugitive slave law.
-This law allowed even free blacks, such as Harper, to be arrested and sold into slavery.
+Harper became dedicated to the abolitionist cause a few years later after her home state of Maryland passed a fugitive enslaved people law.
+This law allowed even free Black people, such as Harper, to be arrested and sold into slavery.

 Writer and Activist